 - Victoria State Emergency Service

-The MEMPC is chaired by Nillumbik Shire Council’s Emergency Management Lead.
+The MEMPC is chaired by Nillumbik Shire Council’s Acting Manager Community Safety.
 The Deputy Chair appointed by the committee on 30 June 2021 is the MERC (S/Sgt Eltham Police).